NCAS-CMS/cf-python/docs/source/tutorial.rst

 "Conventions" attribute, either as the CF version of the cf package (as returned by the `cf.CF` function), or else specified via the *Conventions* keyword of the `cf.write` function.
-See :ref:`Writing-to-disk` for details on how to specify additional conventions.
+See :ref:`Writing-to-a-netCDF-dataset` for details on how to specify additional conventions.

 If this field were to be written to a netCDF dataset then, in the absence of predefined names, default netCDF variable and dimension